ibm-cloud-docs/vpc/block_storage_is_faq.md

 {: faq}
 {: #faq-block-storage-25a}

-For {{site.data.keyword.vpc_short}} resources such as {{site.data.keyword.block_storage_is_short}} volumes that are protected by your customer root key (CRK), you can rotate the root keys for additional security.
+For {{site.data.keyword.vpc_short}} resources such as {{site.data.keyword.block_storage_is_short}} volumes that are protected by your customer root key (CRK), you can rotate the root keys for extra security.
 When you rotate a root key by a schedule or on demand, the original key material is replaced.
 The old key remains active to decrypt existing volumes but can't be used to encrypt new volumes.
 For more information, see [Key rotation for VPC resources](/docs/vpc?topic=vpc-vpc-key-rotation).

 ### How does key rotation work?
 {: faq}